Last Updated: 2023-07-07

-- PCR of Chlamydia DNA from tissue secretion or LK puncture
+- PCR of chlamydial DNA from tissue secretion or LK punctate

 - Serology for antibody detection

-- Chlamyidia antigen detection, (To confirm the diagnosis in case of suspicion an additional genotype determination should be carried out in a special laboratory).
+- Chlamyidia antigen detection, (To confirm the diagnosis in suspected cases, an additional genotype determination should be carried out in a special laboratory)

-Stage I: Male: Glans penis, coronal furrow, prepuce, anterior urethral segment.
-Woman: Vulva, vagina, cervix.
-In the current LGV epidemic in Europe and North America under MSM, the rectum is the most common site of infection.
+- Stage I: Man: glans penis, coronary groove, prepuce, anterior urethral segment.
+Woman: vulva, vagina, cervix.
+In the current LGV epidemic in Europe and North America among MSM, the rectum represents the most common site of infection.

-Stage II: Boils.
+Stage II: Bubonic.
 After the appearance of the primary lesion, the inflammation spreads via the lymphatic system.

-Elephantiasis genitoanorectalis ulcerosa and anorectal syndrome complex, abscesses, fistulas, strictures.
+Elephantiasis genitoanorectalis ulcerosa and anorectal symtomal complex, abscesses, fistulas, strictures.

 Use of condoms.

-Good prognosis with early therapy (stage I and II).
-In pronounced stage III residuals with fibrosis, genital elephanitasis and anorectal symptom complex remain.
+Good prognosis with early therapy (stages I and II).
+With pronounced stage III, residuals remain with fibrosis, elephanitasis genitalis and anorectal symptom complex.

 - Rahman MU, Schumacher HR, Hudson AP.
 Recurrent arthritis in reiter's syndrome: A function of inapparent chlamydial infection of the synovium?
 Seminars in Arthritis and Rheumatism 1992;21:259-66.